mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 - We replace the `j` loop with two loops, `j0` and `j1`.
 - The order of iterations changes slightly

-In order to get `lnumpy_mm_relu_v2`, we have to rewrite a new function (or manual copy-pasting and editing).
+In order to get `lnumpy_mm_relu_v2`, we have to rewrite it into a new function (or manually copy-paste and edit).
 TensorIR introduces a utility called Schedule that allows us to do that pragmatically.

 To remind ourselves, let us look again at the current MyModule content.